 Evin, tell us a bit about your background?

 I’m based in New York and have been involved in the startup/tech scene for about 10 years now, but have really spent the past few years focusing on social impact.
 I become extremely fascinated with the “Triple Bottom” theory of putting a value on People, Planet and Profit instead of just solely Profit, and have devoted my career to this concept ever since.
 I feel corporations have a responsibility to their customers to do everything they can to help improve our daily life and the life of generations to come.
 When our team launched Belouga this was at the forefront of our thinking and is woven into the fabric of Belouga’s corporate identity.

 Who is in your team and what roles do they play?

-Team is everything to us.
+The team is everything to us.
 We have been able to build a core group of team members that truly believe in the mission and impact Belouga can achieve.
-Our team is currently made up of six full time members based in the U.S., along with a Board of Educators made up of twelve individuals from ten different countries who have all devoted their life to education.
+Our team is currently made up of six full-time members based in the U.S., along with a Board of Educators made up of twelve individuals from ten different countries who have all devoted their lives to education.
 At the moment, we are focused on the technical side of the business, as we want to ensure the platform is always improving and giving teachers and students the tools they need to connect and collaborate with other classes worldwide.

 How can people get involved?

 With safety and security in mind, we only allow teachers to register for the site.
 Any teacher interested can go to www.belouga.org and select “Sign Up”.
 Once their info is submitted, our system will send them a unique registration code that creates a profile for the teacher and his or her classroom.
 From there, teachers can invite their students to the platform using their classroom registration code.
 No email is required for students to sign up and the platform is 100% free for teachers and students.